krishnak98/krishnak98.github.io/about.md

 <p>Hello!
 I am a MSCS graduate from the University of Chicago, where I specialized in High Performance Computing.
 Previously, I worked as a Software Engineer at Arcesium.</p>

 <p>
-I am currently on the lookout for SWE and Quant jobs.
-Please reach out over email to get in touch.
+I am currently working as a researcher at Depaul University under Prof. Tanu Malik, on computational reproducibility.
 </p>

 <h2>Skills</h2>